Noise felt curiously absent in the outside world during the pandemic. Businesses shuttered, traffic thinned, cars stayed in garages.

 “Our auditory system is constantly checking our environment, even when we are sleeping,” explains Basner.
 “It’s evaluating things at a level below the cortex, deciding whether the sound information is important enough to wake you up.”

 If a sound does rouse you — even for a microsecond — your heart rate increases, your blood pressure shoots up, and stress hormones release.

 The same process occurs when we’re awake.
 Even when we’re consciously engaged in a task, our ears are still listening for danger.

 Consider how you react to a startling noise, says Charlotta Eriksson, PhD, a researcher in environmental epidemiology at the Karolinska Institutet in Stockholm, Sweden.
 “Most of us almost jump out of our chair.
 Subcortical connections with the sympathetic nervous system and the endocrine system enable loud noise to increase levels of stress hormones.
 The hormones then affect many bodily functions.”

-But, while we often recognize when noise is annoying, at other times we may not even realize we’re being bombarded.
+Yet while we often recognize an annoying noise, we may not even realize we’re being bombarded by everyday sounds.

 It’s true that some of us are more sensitive to sound — and more stressed by it.
-Research shows that introverts are more likely to suffer the psychological effects of noise than extroverts.
+Research shows that introverts are more likely than extroverts to suffer the psychological effects of noise.